top of page

 User Personas

-After gathering research, I created three personas to represent different shopping styles and priorities.
+After gathering research, I created three personas to represent different shopping styles and user priorities.
 These personas gave the project a clearer understanding of how different users browse, compare, and shop.

 1. Core User - Jennie reflected users who browse for collecting, gifting, and may favorite or return later